 worsening of kidney function tests

-The above symptoms indicate that your stone is stuck, so in such a situation emergency operation has to be done even for very small stones.
+The above symptoms indicate that your stone is stuck, so in such a situation, an emergency operation has to be done, even for very small stones.

 Answer: You should consult a qualified urologist.
-The urologist will note down your problems, medical history and look at the ultrasound.
-Sometimes stones 6 mm or smaller are not visible in ultrasound.
-Therefore, if needed, they will get CT scan, urine test done.
+The urologist will note down your problems, medical history, and look at the ultrasound.
+Sometimes stones 6 mm or smaller are not visible in an ultrasound.
+Therefore, if needed, they will get a CT scan and a urine test done.

-the best test for kidney stones is CT SCan.
+The best test for kidney stones is a CT SCan.

 Answer: The IVP report can be confusing at times, especially when the kidney is blocked by a stone.

-You should consult a qualified urologist, they will do some tests like blood test (kidney function test), CT scan color or plain (CECT or NCCT) and DTPA scan if required.
+You should consult a qualified urologist, who will do some tests like a blood test (kidney function test), a CT scan, a color or plain (CECT or NCCT), and a DTPA scan if required.

-After seeing all the reports, if needed, they can temporarily bypass kidney blockage by DJ stent or PCN and get it checked again after some time.
+After seeing all the reports, if needed, they can temporarily bypass the kidney blockage with a DJ stent or PCN and get it checked again after some time.

 If the kidney is working less than 15% then it should be removed.